expressjs/expressjs.com/4x/en/api/app-use.md

   </tbody>
 </table>

-Following are some examples of using the [express.static](#express.static) middleware in an Express app.
+Following are some examples of using the [express.static](/guide/using-middleware.html#middleware.built-in) middleware in an Express app.

-Serve static content for the app from the "public" directory in the application directory.
+Serve static content for the app from the "public" directory in the application directory:

 ```js
 // GET /style.css etc
 app.use(express.static(__dirname + '/public'));
 ```

-Mount the middleware at "/static" to serve static content only when their request path is prefixed with "/static".
+Mount the middleware at "/static" to serve static content only when their request path is prefixed with "/static":

 ```js
 // GET /static/style.css etc.
 app.use('/static', express.static(__dirname + '/public'));
 ```

-Disable logging for static content requests by loading the logger middleware after the static middleware.
+Disable logging for static content requests by loading the logger middleware after the static middleware:

 ```js
 app.use(express.static(__dirname + '/public'));
 app.use(logger());
 ```

-Serve static files from multiple directories, but give precedence to "./public" over the others.
+Serve static files from multiple directories, but give precedence to "./public" over the others:

 ```js
 app.use(express.static(__dirname + '/public'));